 Sports Arts and Culture involve the management of sports facilities, promotion and development of Arts and Culture.
-The division is responsible for co-ordination of Sport activities.
-It is also their responsibility to manage bookings of council facilities and provision of basic sport facilities, including their maintenance.
+The division is responsible for co-ordination of Sport activities; it is also their responsibility to manage bookings of council facilities and provision of basic sport facilities, including their maintenance.
 While coordinating, the division is also benefitting immensely through MIG Funding for Sporting and Cultural infrastructures.

-There were three projects being implemented by CCLM for the 2022/23 financial year: Upgrading of Malamulele Stadium, upgrading of Bungeni Stadium and construction of Davhana Stadium, which overlapped to the 2023/2024 financial year.
+There were three projects being implemented by CCLM for 2022/23 financial year Upgrading of Malamulele Stadium and Upgrading of Bungeni Stadium and Construction of Davhana Stadium which overlapped to 2023/2024 financial

-Collins Chabane has one big stadium (Malamulele) which qualifies to host big events e.g. Motsepe foundation Championship games.
-We have so far managed to successfully host games even on Saturdays and Sundays.
+Collins Chabane has one big stadium (Malamulele) which qualify to host big events e.g. Motsepe foundation Championship games.
+We have so far managed to successfully host games even on Saturday and Sunday.